CIBC-Internal/python/Doc/library/select.rst

    Low level interface to kevent

-   - changelist must be an iterable of kevent object or None
+   - changelist must be an iterable of kevent object or ``None``
    - max_events must be 0 or a positive integer
    - timeout in seconds (floats possible)

+   .. versionchanged:: 3.5
+      The function is now retried with a recomputed timeout when interrupted by a signal, except if the signal handler raises an exception (see :pep:`475` for the rationale), instead of raising :exc:`InterruptedError`.

 .. _kevent-objects: